ywindows98/Tested_CRUD_Application/README.md

 - **Embrace Test-Driven Development (TDD):**
   Implement automated tests using unittest and pytest to ensure high code quality, reliability, and to adopt TDD practices as a core part of the development process.

-This project is a testament to my commitment to continuous learning, leveraging cutting-edge technologies, and establishing solid QA practices.
+This project is a testament to my commitment to continuous learning, improving my skills in using modern technologies, software development and testing methods.

 ---